AbhayGupta115/HeterogenousCommunities/README.md

 1. Clone this repository.
 2. Create a virtual environment with the necessary packages.
 We provide a `environment.yml` file for this purpose.

-This will install all necessary packages and place them into a virtual environment.
+This will install all necessary packages and place them into a virtual environment named `SIRS`.

 # Usage